hashicorp/terraform/website/intro/use-cases.html.markdown

 ## Multi-Cloud Deployment

 It's often attractive to spread infrastructure across multiple clouds to increase fault-tolerance.
 By using only a single region or cloud provider, fault tolerance is limited by the availability of that provider.
-Having a multi-cloud deployment allows for more graceful recovery of the loss of a region or entire provider.
+Multi-cloud deployment allows for more graceful recovery of the loss of a region or entire provider.

 Realizing multi-cloud deployments can be very challenging as many existing tools for infrastructure management are cloud-specific.
 Terraform is cloud-agnostic